JuliaTime/TimeZones.jl/docs/types.md

 TimeZones.FixedTimeZone
 ```

 Unlike a `VariableTimeZone` there are no issues with offsets changing over time because with a `FixedTimeZone` the offset never changes.
-If you need a `FixedTimeZone` that is not provided by the Olson database you can manually construct one:
+If you need a `FixedTimeZone` that is not provided by the tz database you can manually construct one:

 ```julia
 FixedTimeZone("UTC+6")